-The applicant must give notice of the application to the Police by sending a copy of the application together with accompanying documents (if any) on the same day on which the application was given to the council.
+If the applicant applies by way of a hard copy then the applicant is responsible for giving notice of the application to the Police and Home Office by sending a copy of the application together with accompanying documents (if any) on the same day on which the application was given to the council.
+If you apply for the transfer online e.g. through the GOV.UK portal, then the council will send the application to the Police and Home Office.